Grand Rapids Property Distribution Lawyers

 At Tanis Schultz, our Grand Rapids property/asset distribution attorneys are well-versed in family law.
 We can deliver the legal representation you need to ensure your rights and best interests are protected.
 We will review all reports, records, titles, and other pertinent information to determine which property may be divided as part of your divorce and which may not.
 We appreciate that your property is not simply objects that can be split without a second thought.
 Often, these are personal items with an emotional connection.
 Our team will keep this in mind as we work toward a favorable settlement for you.

-Schedule a free consultation with our property distribution lawyer in Grand Rapids by calling (616) 608-7149 or submitting an online contact form today.
+Schedule a consultation with our property distribution lawyer in Grand Rapids by calling (616) 608-7149 or submitting an online contact form today.

 Marital Versus Separate Property

 Two separate types of property are involved in a divorce: marital and separate.
 Courts have the authority to divide marital property but do not typically make a decision in the distribution of separate property.
 Still, limited circumstances exist in which courts can divide separate property.
 We will discuss this in more detail below.

 Assets considered part of the marital estate are anything either spouse acquired or earned during the marriage.
 This can include cars, houses, furniture, and other tangible property.
 It can also include intangible assets, such as pensions, annuities, or retirement benefits.